tandemdude/hikari-lightbulb/docs/source/v1-changelog.rst

 Version 1.2.4
 =============

+- Deprecate context properties and replace with cache getter methods.

+- Fix permission checks not working as expected.

-- Fix NameError and TypeError when attempting to add slash commands in python 3.9
+- Fix NameError and TypeError when attempting to add slash commands in python 3.9.

 Version 1.2.3
 =============